angus-ai/angus-doc/sdk/restful/index.rst

          }
     }

-The response is in JSON format, it is an object (or dictionary), the content is not important right now, we will describe in the next section.
+The response is a `JSON <https://en.wikipedia.org/wiki/JSON>`_ object, the content is not important right now, we will describe it in the next section.